Stape

 Tool nameWhat the tool does

-InspectAdds tags, triggers, and variables to the Cart to download, save, or clone to another container.
+InspectAdds tags, triggers, and variables to the My assets to download, save, or clone to another container.

 VisualizeDraws paths between container nodes and visualizes the dependencies between Tags, Triggers, Variables, and Built-in Variables.